Have you been looking to build a new home but had additional cost added to the build such as the BAL?

 Not sure what it is, why it applies to you and how the heck the builder comes up with that figure?
 Well worry not, we were once in a similar boat and will let you in on the mysteries of the BAL.

 To start with BAL stands for Bushfire Attack Level.
 Basically each new build is put into one of six categories based on the likelihood and severity of bushfires at the property.
-The categorisation of your property is done by your local council referencing the RFS (Rural Fire Service) site assessment methodology.
-Like anything with government oversight the process is through and exhaustive, but if you want more information we recommend you check out the rural fire services resources as well as Australian Standard 3959 which is the legislation that :
+The categorisation of your property is done by your local council referencing the RFS (Rural Fire Service) site assessment methodology. with anything with government oversight the process is through and exhaustive, but if you want more information we recommend you check out the rural fire services resources as well as Australian Standard 3959 which is the legislation that :